dustinstoltz/CMDist/README.md

 ## Single Word

-Once you have a DTM and word vector matrix, the simplest example involves finding the distance from a focal concept denoted by a single word, here we use the word "breakfast."
+Once you have a DTM and word vector matrix, the simplest use of CMDist involves finding the distance from a focal concept denoted by a _single word_.
+Here, we use the word "breakfast."

 ```{r}